moorepants/learn-multibody-dynamics/configuration.rst

-If we take the formal approach, starting with four unconstrained points, we need 11 constraints to describe the system, but if we select generalized coordinates to describe the system we only need 2 constraint equations!
+If we take the formal approach, starting with four unconstrained points, we need 11 constraints to describe the system, but if we select generalized coordinates to describe the system we only need 2 constraint equations (Eq.
+:math:numref:`four-bar-constraints`)!
 This simplifies the mathematical problem description and, as we will later see, is essential for obtaining the simplest forms of the equations of motion of a multibody system.